fedragon/ark/README.md

 # Ark

 Manages an archive of media files, identifying and skipping duplicates on import.
 It archives files by their creation date.
+Currently in a very early stage of development.

+**Note:** it can only guarantee atomic file renames on UNIX filesystems.

 ## Creation date